The Committee consisted of the following Members:

 The draft regulations will make provision for transitional arrangements for certain live matters under the repealed or amended legislation at the time of EU exit.
 Those matters will continue to operate under the same rules as before.

 I should highlight the limited application of the draft regulations.
-In 2017 there were only 27 cross-border applications were made between England and Wales and central authorities in other EU member states, of which 20 were from EU residents seeking legal aid in England and Wales.
+In 2017 there were only 27 cross-border applications made between England and Wales and central authorities in other EU member states, of which 20 were from EU residents seeking legal aid in England and Wales.
 Although it is not possible to estimate precise amounts, we expect that any implications for the legal aid fund will be considerably small.
 In addition, a number of legal aid applications that are in scope as a result of the EU legal aid directive may have been made directly to the Legal Aid Agency or providers, not via central authorities, and it is not possible to identify those cases.
 Officials at Northern Ireland’s Department of Justice have confirmed that, although applications under the EU legal aid directive are not centrally recorded for statistical purposes, it has established that an estimated three applications were made in the last two years.

 This SI is necessary in order to correct deficiencies in legal aid legislation in England, Wales and Northern Ireland that arise from the UK’s exit from the EU, including LASPO, the Access to Justice (Northern Ireland) Order 2003 and subordinate legislation.
 The Scottish Government are separately taking forward any required amendments to legal aid legislation.
 This legislation will simply enable us to continue going forward without the reciprocity that we have previously enjoyed and will not be afforded in the future.
 I commend the draft regulations to the Committee.